Extensive experience, fresh perspectives

 Sishi Xie 谢思诗

-Sishi Xie, Associate, researches Chinese market regulations and government rating mechanisms (Corporate Social Credit System).
-Through daily analysis and observation of current ratings, she is supporting international companies to maintain a good and sustainable CSCS performance of their business in the Chinese market.
-Prior to Sinolytics, she gathered working experience in the manufacturing and maritime logistics sectors, working for several European companies in Shanghai.
-She is finalizing her M.Sc in Economics at University Trier and holds a B.Sc of International Economics and Trade from the Shanghai Maritime University.
+Sishi Xie, Analyst, tracks and analyzes Chinese central and provincial policies relating to China’s global logistics ambitions, deriving insights on the interlinkages of Chinese policies and company activities on the ground.
+She also researches Chinese market regulations and government rating mechanisms (Corporate Social Credit System), supporting international companies to maintain a good CSCS performance.
+Prior to Sinolytics, she gained working experience in both manufacturing and logistics sectors.
+She worked in Asia-Pacific purchasing team of BOSCH Thermotechnik and marketing team of HMM China HQ.
+She also gathered consumer service experience from Maersk and DB Schenker in Shanghai during her undergrad.
+She is currently finalizing her M.Sc in Economics at University Trier and holds a B.Sc of International Economics and Trade from the Shanghai Maritime University.